Where We Be

 The Fitz Roy Range as seen from Mirador Fitz Roy, just an hour's hike from the trailhead

-El Chalten (pop.
-600) was slapped together in 1985
+The town of El Chalten (pop.
+600) was slapped

-to stake Argentina's claim to this part of the Andes
+together in 1985 to stake Argentina's claim to this

-and beat out Chile.
-It still has a ramshackle feel to
+part of the Andes and beat out Chile.
+It still has a

-it.
-Most streets are unpaved (and unsigned) and
+unpaved (and unsigned) and every third building

-every third building is under construction, but this
+is under construction, but this only adds to its

-only adds to its frontier charm.
-El Chalten serves
+frontier charm.
+El Chalten serves as the gateway

-the de facto trekking and mountain climbing capital
+and mountain climbing capital of Argentina.

 We seem to have used up our allotment of good

-mountains.
-The highlight was our 16-mile trek to
+getting out into the mountains.
+The highlight was

-Laguna de los Tres, one of the premier hikes in the
+a 16-mile trek to Laguna de los Tres, one of the

-area.
-In an hour we came to our first unobstructed
+we came to our first unobstructed view of the Fitz

-view of the Fitz Roy Massif.
+Roy Massif.
 Wow wow wow!
-We
+We lucked out and

-incredible peaks and spires were uniformly dusted
+peaks and spires were dusted with snow.
+It's no

-range as its logo.
+wonder Patagonia, Inc. uses this range as its logo.

-greeted by the full force of the infamous
+to be greeted by the full force of the infamous

 Patagonian winds.
 It felt like a giant's hand was

-pelted us in the face.
+sand pelted us in the face.
 All right, already!
 We

-descended in a snowstorm.
+descended in a virtual snowstorm.

 Braided river valley near the start of the hike